K. J. Ray Liu: Contributions and Impact

 When the narrowband space–time codes were exciting the research community, there have been many attempts in the research community to search for the broadband full-diversity space-frequency code or even the full-diversity space-time-frequency code.
-Those attempts, starting 1998 by many, however were not successful until Ray’s group showed for the first time in 2003 that the maximum achievable diversity order with arbitrary channel power delay profile is a product of the number of delay paths, the rank of the channel temporal correlation, and the number of transmit and receive antennas.
-With that his group developed the world’s first full-diversity, full-rate space-frequency code and the only available systematic space-time-frequency code that achieves the maximum achievable diversity in space, time, and frequency for broadband wireless communications by exploiting all of the available spatial, temporal and frequency diversities in broadband wireless systems.
-This work provides a seminal first step toward achieving full-diversity in multiple-input multiple-output (MIMO) broadband OFDM systems that are commonly used in modern wireless communications standards such as 4G/WiFi and beyond.
+Liu's group showed for the first time in 2003 that the maximum achievable diversity order with arbitrary channel power delay profile is a product of the number of delay paths, the rank of the channel temporal correlation, and the number of transmit and receive antennas.
+With that his group developed the world's first full-diversity, full-rate space-frequency code and the only available systematic space-time-frequency code that achieves the maximum achievable diversity in space, time, and frequency for broadband wireless communications by exploiting all of the available spatial, temporal and frequency diversities in broadband wireless systems.
+This work provides a first step toward achieving full-diversity in multiple-input multiple-output (MIMO) broadband OFDM systems that are commonly used in modern wireless communications standards such as 4G/WiFi and beyond.

-In addition, he was among the earliest to recognize and significantly impact cooperative communications beyond physical-layer.
-He showed the endless possibilities of cooperation in a series of seminal works to establish cooperation as a communication paradigm that can improve communication performance, expand transmission coverage area; improve energy efficiency and extend network lifetime; and increase throughput and stability region for multiple access schemes.
+He made significant contributions to cooperative communications and networking by holistically addressing performance, coverage, energy efficiency, and throughput.

 Liu was among the first to employ game theory to devise optimal solutions and strategies in cognitive radio for dynamic spectrum access, allocation, sharing, sensing, security, and anti-jamming.
 His pioneering works created the game-theoretic foundation for cognitive networking by developing new framework of joint learning and decision making such as Chinese Restaurant Games.
-It enabled true cognitive intelligence and adaptation with user interactions, making the dream of cognitive networking possible.

-Ray was also one of the earliest pioneers in multimedia forensics and security.
-His 2005 book, "multimedia fingerprinting forensics for traitor tracing", the first of its kind, laid the foundation of this emerging field, in which he contributed new concepts, such as anti-collusion codes, behavior forensics, and anti-forensics.
-He coined the name “information forensics” when proposing the journal IEEE Transactions on Information Forensics and Security.
+Liu published early research in multimedia forensics and security.
+His 2005 book, Multimedia Fingerprinting Forensics for Traitor Tracing laid the foundation of this emerging field, in which he contributed new concepts, such as anti-collusion codes, behavior forensics, and anti-forensics.
+He coined the name "information forensics" when proposing the journal IEEE Transactions on Information Forensics and Security.

 Liu was the prime architect and proposer of IEEE Transactions on Information Forensics and Security, IEEE Journal on Selected Topics of Signal Processing, and IEEE Transactions on Multimedia.
 He also initiated the creation of IEEE Transactions on Computational Imaging and IEEE Transactions on Signal and Information Processing over Networks.
 As Vice President – Publications, he started the Inside Signal Processing eNewsletter for IEEE Signal Processing Society.

-As a leader in IEEE, Liu was credited for starting the financial transparency movement, leading to the next-generation financial system at IEEE.